Quant Finance

 df = pd.DataFrame(results)

-# Filter: high F-Score fundamentals (7+) with positive momentum
+# Filter: high F-Score fundamentals (7+ of 9 positives)

 Put Piotroski F-Score to work in your pipeline